tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 Range: ![Mouse drag geometry](/assets/images/chapterImages/functionalreactiveprogramming/even.gif)

-Now here's the solution to the first Project Euler problem, the sum of numbers divisible by 3 or 5 under 1000:
+Now here’s the solution to the first Project Euler problem, the sum of numbers divisible by 3 or 5 under 1000:

 ```javascript
 range(1000)